ryx/datalayer.js/README.md

 });
 ```

+The `plugins` option is the recommended way to load plugins.
+You simply pass a list of plugins to be loaded and initialize them right away, using their constructor.
+This should cover the most common usecases, for more details check out the [Plugins Documentation section]().

 ### Communicaton
 The default way of communicating with datalayer.js relies on a small [Javascript API](#javascript-api).
 Sending events to the datalayer is as easy as calling the [`broadcast`](#broadcastnamestring-dataany-void) method from somewhere within your code.